MultiX-Amsterdam/multix-docs/exam.md

 - [x] Within 20 working days, release the grade on Canvas and tell students how they can inspect their grade by making an announcement on Canvas.

 There are several ways for students to inspect their grades, and some examples are listed below:
 - Grade inspection without supervision: schedule a time slot using ANS to open the exam for a time period that allows students to inspect their exam grades, questions, and answers online.
-This can be done by going to the ANS system and selecting Settings -> Publication -> Add timeslot.
+This can be done by going to the ANS system and selecting `Settings -> Publication -> Add timeslot`.
+Also remember to set the access password.
 Communicate with the student how they can ask questions, for example, by scheduling a meeting with the course coordinator.
 - Grade inspection with supervision: email the program coordinator to ask for help reserving a physical room for grade inspection during a specific time.
 Students can come to the room to access the exam materials and grades, as well as ask questions during the scheduled time

 ## <a name="other"></a>Other Notes